postmanlabs/labs-docs/v6/pro/integrations/webhooks.md

 Postman provides custom webhook integration which enables you to automate workflows between your favorite apps and services to get notifications, synchronize files, collect data, and more.
 It offers many services with predefined flows available for easy implementation.

-You can configure a custom webhook with Postman to send events such as - monitoring run results, viewing team and collection-specific activity feeds, backing up Postman Collections, and using a webhook URL.
+You can configure a custom webhook with Postman to send events such as - monitoring run results, viewing team and collection-specific activity feeds, and backing up Postman Collections.
 Webhooks require a few configuration options before you can make use of them.
 We'll go through each of these settings below.

 ### Configuring Custom Webhook URL